 Indicates that the Skip Scan access method is used.
 See Skip Scan Range Access Method.

 Using join buffer (Block Nested Loop),

 Using join buffer (hash join)(JSON property:

 Tables from earlier joins are read in portions into the join buffer, and then their rows are used from the buffer to perform the join with the current table.

-(Block Nested Loop)indicates use of the Block Nested-Loop algorithm and
+(Block Nested Loop)indicates use of the Block Nested-Loop algorithm,

-EXPLAINoutput will be buffered, and the matching rows will be fetched in batches from the table represented by the line in which
+EXPLAINoutput are buffered, and the matching rows are fetched in batches from the table represented by the line in which

 Using join bufferappears.

 Hash joins are available beginning with MySQL 8.0.18; the Block Nested-Loop algorithm is not used in MySQL 8.0.20 or later MySQL releases.
 For more information about these optimizations, see Section 22.214.171.124, “Hash Join Optimization”, and Block Nested-Loop Join Algorithm.